One Week in Roatán: Best 7-Day Itinerary for West Bay and West End

 - Afternoon: Arrange for a driver to West End through your accommodations.

-Where to Stay in West End:
+Best Hotels in West End:

 - Luxury: The Beach House Boutique Hotel is located right on Half Moon Bay with stylish rooms, amazing views, and our favorite restaurant.